natefinch/wrap/README.md

 }
 ```

-This code doesn't know anything about postgres.
+The API code doesn't know anything about postgres.
 It uses the standard errors.Is
 to check for errors it knows about.
 But if it then decides to log that error, it
 has full access to the original error's full context if it wants to dig into it
 or just log it.